Crab Museum: Events

 The Crab Museum collaborated with Butterfly Conservation on the 2023 Conservation Fest.

 In April 2024, the Crab Museum held a "World's Funniest Crab Joke" competition judged by children, the founders, and comedians including Rose Matafeo, Phil Wang, Harry Hill and Sally Phillips.
 Submissions had to be PG, and could not feature lobsters in the punchline ("pinchline" in the official guidelines).
 The winning submission was as follows: "A man walks into a restaurant with a crab under his arm and says, 'Do you make crab cakes?'
 The manager answers, 'Yes, we do.'
 'Good,' says the man, 'because it’s his birthday.'"

 During Pride 2024, the Crab Museum hosted a temporary exhibition in partnership with the Vagina Museum.
 Later that year, Robin Ince put on a show at the Crab Museum titled The Universe and the Neurodiverse: Stories from Outer and Inner Space.

 The trio of co-founders created a non-fiction children's book about the evolution of bums, published in 2025 by Quarto.

 Reception

 The Crab Museum won a 2023 Digital Culture Award for its "radical and unhinged" social media presence, awarded by Arts Council England.
-"They saw over 26,000 visitors in 2022, are now the highest rating tourist attraction in Margate, and their international renown has seen them invited as keynote speakers to Crabcon 2023."
+"They saw over 26,000 visitors in 2022, are now the highest rated tourist attraction in Margate, and their international renown has seen them invited as keynote speakers to Crabcon 2023."

 A staff member of London's Natural History Museum told The New York Times that the Crab Museum "teaches more in a small space and short time than many others with far larger budgets".